shroomer24/energy-demand-forecast/README.md

 **End-to-end ML pipeline for hourly electricity demand forecasting on the PJM Interconnection grid.**

 Built by **Ram Aligave** · Business Analytics BBA · University of North Texas · Dec 2027
-Contact: ram.aligave1@gmail.com · (469) 422-0627 · Allen, TX

 ---